 Firearm Safety Question Explanation

 Each rule is essential to safe firearm handling and they are listed in order of importance.
-First, keeping the weapon pointed in a safe direction ensures that a negligent discharge or handgun malfunction mitigates the risk of injury.
+First, keeping the firearm pointed in a safe direction ensures that a negligent discharge or handgun malfunction mitigates the risk of injury.
 Therefore, the first rule of safety is your fail safe.

 Second, you should keep your finger off the trigger until ready to shoot.
 This does NOT mean to rest your finger on the trigger guard.
 Instead, you should keep your trigger finger on the frame of the pistol to prevent accidental contact with the trigger.
 This is more commonly known as “trigger discipline.”

 Keeping the gun unloaded until ready to fire means not haphazardly leaving your loaded handgun in a condition that could result in injury.
-When shooting at the range, keep the magazine ejected (on automatics), action open, and chamber(s) empty if the gun is on the shooting bench.
+When shooting at the range, keep the magazine ejected (on semi-automatics), action open, and chamber(s) empty if the gun is on the shooting bench.

 If you want to explore additional safety rules, you can learn more here.
 I have added my own first rule that I was taught growing up.
 However, for the purposes of the concealed carry test questions, the above are the appropriate answers.